CamSoper/puppet/README.md

 # Welcome to Puppet

-A .NET Core framework for automating Hubitat Elevate.
+A .NET Core framework for home automation with Hubitat Elevate.

 ## How it works